Are you in need of some workflow examples to make your teams smarter?

 HubSpot’s ex-product manager Dan Wolchonok surveyed the users who churned in the first week on Sidekick (now HubSpot Sales) and discovered that 60% of them churned because they simply couldn’t see the product’s value or understand how it works.

-Customer onboarding workflows are that critical.
+Customer onboarding workflows are critical.

 They help you have a repeatable system that helps you retain customers all the time.
 Here’s an example of a customer onboarding workflow from DoubleDutch: